 As a precaution to protect the health and safety of staff, officials, and the general public, Councilmembers will not be physically in attendance, but available via teleconference phone call.
 Please watch our Live Video Stream online here.

 Due to the shelter-in-place Health Orders from Contra Costa Health Services, the City is cancelling all events through May 7, 2020.

 On March 16, 2020, the Contra Costa County Health Officer issued an executive order for all governmental agencies to cease non-essential operations at physical locations within the County until at least through April 7, 2020.
 The most recent County Health Order was issued on May 18th and included certain allowances for curbside retail operations.
 Importantly, this latest Order did not list an end date and will continue to be in effect until it is extended, rescinded, superseded, or amended in writing by the Health Officer.
 Please follow this link to view all County Health Orders.
-In order to comply with the order, Martinez City Hall and the Senior Center will be closed and all non-essential City services will be temporarily unavailable at least until Monday, May 4, 2020, or until otherwise extended, rescinded, superseded, or amended in writing by the County Health Officer.
+In order to comply with the order, Martinez City Hall and the Senior Center will be closed and all non-essential City services, and only essential Governmental Functions will remain active during this time while practicing the social distancing guidelines as instructed by the County Health Officer.
 Development services within the City's Building, Planning and Engineering department can be reached by-appointment only at (925) 372-3500 will be monitored and logged, but all in-person appointments will suspended.
 Only essential Governmental Functions will remain active during this time, while practicing the social distancing guidelines as instructed by the County Health Officer.
 Communications to City Staff will remain open via e-mail and periodically monitored.

 Contra Costa County Library locations will close until further notice as a precaution to help prevent the spread of COVID-19 in the community.
 Based on recommendations from the County Health Department, the closures are necessary to encourage social distancing and protect both patrons and staff in the libraries.